maibennett/sta235/exampleSite/content/bookmarks.en.md

 - *Can you go over the Taylor Swift example again when talking about Two-Way Fixed Effects (TWFE) models?*

 **Answer**: I got a question at the end of our last DD class asking to explain the Taylor Swift example again, and how it works in the context of a TWFE model.
 Here's a video with a more in-depth explanation.
-Note: If you feel comfortable with the R coding part, you can skip that part of the video and just watch the conceptual explanation at the beginning.
+Note: If you feel comfortable with the R coding part, you can skip that part of the video and just watch the conceptual explanation at the beginning (up to min 13).

 {{< youtube src="https://www.youtube.com/embed/MeHJe_oj-Lc" >}}